 - Contribution to notified Pension Fund.

 - NABARD rural Bonds

 - Contribution to notified annuity Plan of LIC.

-For FY 2021-22 the cutoff date for these investment is 31st march 2022 but if you are employed that your employer may have asked you to submit your detail for deduction u/s 80C before march-2022 so that your tds can be deducted accordingly and any access or less deduction in earlier months can be adjusted in the salary for the month of march-2022.
+For FY 2022-23 the cutoff date for these investment is 31st march 2023 but if you are employed that your employer may have asked you to submit your detail for deduction u/s 80C before Feb-23 or march-2023 so that your TDS can be deducted accordingly and any access or less deduction in earlier months can be adjusted in the salary for the month of march-2023.

 Decision regarding contribution to NPS u/s 80CCD(1B)

 U/s 80CCD(1B) a deduction of Rs 50,000 can be claimed which is over & above the limit of Rs.
 150000/- u/s 80C.
 If you are in 30% Tax bracket then making an contribution to NPS is going to save immediate Rs.
 15000/- of your tax.
-You may decide to open an NPS account if you have not opened earlier or contribute to earlier opened account.
+You may decide to open an NPS account if you have not opened earlier or you may decide contribute to earlier opened account.
+To get deduction under section 80CCD(1D) for FY 2022-23, you need to make contribution before 31st March 2023.
 You need to submit the contribution receipts to your employer to get the benefit of 80CCD(1B) in form-16.

 Decision regarding continuity of social security schemes.